-The Flower Pot game, the Hidden Toy game, and the Muffin Tin game are all great fun, but each game also has a teaching aspect.
+The Flower Pot game and the Muffin Tin game are all great fun, but each game also has a teaching aspect.
 Your dog learns to think, use his sense of smell, and then figures out how to solve the puzzle.
 When he solves the puzzle, he gains a reward – usually a treat or a toy – but also your praise and petting.

 Several companies have now created commercially available puzzle games for dogs and their owners to play.
 There are many different types of food dispensing toys and puzzle games, but all are based on the idea that dogs and owners have a better relationship when they spend time together doing something fun.